laboon/ebook/text/25_test_plans.md

 ##### Overview of the Fields

-1. __Identifier__ - This is an identifier, such as 16, DB-7, DATABASE-TABLE-DROP-TEST, which allows you to uniquely refer to the test case.
+1. __Identifier__ - An identifier, such as 16, DB-7, DATABASE-TABLE-DROP-TEST, which uniquely identifies the test case.
-2. __Test Case__
+2. __Test Case__ - A description of the test case and what it is testing.
-PRECONDITIONS:
-INPUT VALUES:
-EXECUTION STEPS:
-OUTPUT VALUES:
-POSTCONDITIONS:
+3. __Preconditions__ - Any preconditions for the state of the system or world before the test begins.
+4. __Input Values__ - Any values input directly to the test.
+5. __Execution Steps__ - The actual steps
+6. __Output Values__ - Any values output directly by the test.
+7. __Postconditions__ - Any postconditions of the state of the system or world which should hold true after the test has been executed.

+Don't worry if you still have some questions on these definitions.
+In the following sections, we will go more deeply into all of them and provide examples.

 ##### Identifier